Skip to main content

 Documentation Management treats your documentation library as operational content that needs governance, not a folder of files that somebody checks on when they remember.
 It tracks page ownership, review cadences, validation status, capability claims, media assets, and release readiness, so you always know which pages are current, which need attention, and which are blocking a release.

 This schema is for any team that manages a documentation library, knowledge base, runbook collection, or governed content set where accuracy matters.
-It is particularly useful when:
+Deploy it when:

 • Documentation must stay aligned with product behaviour, platform capabilities, or production configuration (JSON templates, AQL queries, automation rules)